marfarma/cms-tree-page-view/readme.txt

 == Screenshots ==

-1. The tree in action
+1. The page tree in action
 2. Edit, view and add pages (choices visible upon mouse over).
 3. Search pages.
-4. Drag-and-drop to rearrange the order of the pages.
+4. Drag-and-drop to rearrange/change the order of the pages.
 5. The tree is also available on the dashboard and therefore available immediately after you login.

 == Changelog ==

+= 0.3 =
+* all | public: works on the dasboard
+* all | public: are now loaded using ajax. no more reloads!
+* added options page so you can choose where to show the tree (i.e. the dasboard or under "pages"...or both, of course!). only available for admins.
+* capability "edit_pages" required to view the tree

 = 0.2 =
 * Possible fix for Fluency Admin